mehulagg/gitlab/doc/user/packages/nuget_repository/index.md

 ```

 ### Add a source with Visual Studio

+To add the Package Registry as a source with Visual Studio:

 1. Open [Visual Studio](https://visualstudio.microsoft.com/vs/).
 1. On Windows, select **FILE > OPTIONS**.
 On macOS, select **Visual Studio > Preferences**.